Grand jury indicts woman for Las Vegas manicurist’s death

 LAS VEGAS (AP) - A grand jury has indicted a 21-year-old woman on charges of murder, robbery and other crimes after she was accused of skipping out on a $35 manicure and running over a salon worker with her car.

-An indictment filed in Nevada court on Friday charges Krystal Whipple with four felonies in the death of Ngoc Q. Nguyen, 51, of Garden Grove, California.
+Timothy Treffinger, an attorney for Krystal Whipple, did not immediately respond to an emailed message seeking comment Monday on the indictment.
+The indictment, filed in Nevada court on Friday, charges Whipple four felonies in the death of Ngoc Q. Nguyen, 51, of Garden Grove, California.

-A message seeking comment from Whipple’s attorney Timothy Treffinger on Monday was not immediately returned.

-Whipple is scheduled to be arraigned on the charges on July 16.
+Whipple has been held without bail at the Clark County jail in Las Vegas since Jan.
+18 following her arrest Friday Jan.
+11 in the Phoenix suburb of Glendale, Arizona.
+She is scheduled to be arraigned on the charges on July 16.

+The case sparked intense national interest after police released an internet plea for help identifying Whipple and showing parking lot security video of a woman leaving the nail salon.

+Police say Whipple tried to pay for her manicure with a fraudulent credit card, told Nguyen that she was going to her car to get cash, and then drove away.

 Copyright © 2019 The Washington Times, LLC.